seemyer/recipes/docs/cooking/boiled_eggs.md

 # Steam-Boiled Eggs
 <img src="https://static01.nyt.com/images/2019/09/25/dining/23eggrex2/23eggrex2-master768.jpg" alt="egg" width="320"/>

 ## ℹ️ info
 * About 15 minutes
 * 12 servings

 ## 📋 ingredients
 - [ ] **12	whole**	eggs

 ## 🔪 steps
-1. Place eggs in a lidded saucepan large enough to allow your eggs to comfortably fit on the bottom in a single layer.
-Add 1 inch of water, cover, and bring to a boil.
+1. Find a lidded saucepan large enough to allow your eggs to comfortably fit on the bottom in a single layer.
+Add 1 inch of water, cover and bring to a boil.
 2. Gently lower eggs into the saucepan.
 Cover pan and cook eggs, adjusting the burner to maintain a vigorous boil, 6 minutes for a warm liquid yolk and firm whites, 8 1/2 minutes for a translucent, fudgy yolk, or 11 minutes for a yolk that is firm all the way through.
 3. Transfer eggs to a towel and allow them to cool naturally.
 Eat immediately, or store in the refrigerator for up to a week directly in their shell.

 ## ✏️ notes
 * You can cook as many eggs as will fit in a single layer in your pot, up to around a dozen.
 * If you have trouble with eggs cracking during cooking, use a pushpin to poke a small hole through the shell on the fat end of the eggs.
 (This can also help minimize the dimple that forms on the cooked egg white due to an internal air pocket.)
 * Serving Ideas: